abdullah-beg/ConsoleSolitaire/README.md

 # Console Solitaire
-The classic solitaire game in the format of a console/terminal.
+The classic solitaire game in console format!

 ## Notepad Sketch of Planned Layout